Weigley Mansion

 Heidelberg Hall, also known as The Weigley Mansion, is located at 1373 Heidelberg Avenue, Schaefferstown, Lebanon County, Pennsylvania is a reddish-brown sandstone grand mansion designed in the Second Empire architectural style.
 It was built from 1876 to 1882, for William M. Weigley, one of Lebanon County’s wealthiest and most influential men during the late nineteenth century, and designed by the noted Philadelphia architect Isaac Harding Hobbs.
-The architectural firm of Isaac H. Hobbs & Son was known for designing various structures including churches, banks, office buildings and schools using various architectural styles including Gothic Revival, Italian Villa, Renaissance Revival, Chalet, and Greek Revival.
-Their most publicized work was expressively ornate mansard-roofed suburban and country residences which includes the Weigley Mansion, and was published in Godey’s Lady’s Magazine in April 1875, Scientific American in July 1875, and Isaac Hobbs 1876 publication still in print by Dover Publications.
+The architectural firm of Isaac H. Hobbs & Son was known for designing various structures including churches, banks, office buildings, and schools using various architectural styles including Gothic Revival, Italian Villa, Renaissance Revival, Chalet, and Greek Revival.
+Their most publicized work was expressively ornate mansard-roofed suburban and country residences which include the Weigley Mansion and was published in Godey’s Lady’s Magazine in April 1875, Scientific American in July 1875, and Isaac Hobbs 1876 publication still in print by Dover Publications.

 Weigley Mansion (Heidelberg Hall) is a classic example of Gilded Age exuberance as it includes design features such as two front towers, detailed chestnut wood moldings, thick solid paneled chestnut interior doors, a projecting second-story open porch, ornamental cast iron roof crests, three large formal entrance ways, high decorative plaster ceilings, several ornate chandeliers, a grand main staircase and nine fireplaces.

 William M. Weigley

 William M. Weigley (1818-1887) was educated at the Tulpehocken Academy near Stouchsburg, PA.
-He began his business career working as a clerk in retail stores, and eventually purchased a store originally owned by Abraham Rex in Schaefferstown.
-After expanding his business holdings into other area retail stores he purchased several farms, a stone quarry and a grist mill.
-In 1841, he married Anna Rex, and they had three children: Anna Isadore, Rex and William Wallace.
-He was known as a philanthropist and was involved with many community improvement projects including the funding of the local fire company, Sunday schools, churches and various civic organizations.
+He began his business career working as a clerk in retail stores and eventually purchased a store originally owned by Abraham Rex in Schaefferstown.
+After expanding his business holdings into other area retail stores he purchased several farms, a stone quarry, and a grist mill.
+In 1841, he married Anna Rex, and they had three children: Anna Isadore, Rex, and William Wallace.
+He was known as a philanthropist and was involved with many community improvement projects including the funding of the local fire company, Sunday schools, churches, and various civic organizations.
 He was able to rebound from near-financial collapse during the Panic of 1857, and at the time of his death was a very wealthy person.